STEM-Dev/STEM-Dev.github.io/_includes/OtherDetails.md

 ## SpontaneousStratification

 NetLogo Model of Spontaneous Stratification, a natural process in granular mixtures and an example of emergent pattern formation.
-This is inspired by one of the video essays by George W. Hart for the Simons Foundation.<br>
+This model was inspired by a video essay by George W. Hart for the Simons Foundation.
+See the Reference section for links to videos.<br>
 [http://STEM-Dev.github.io/SpontaneousStratification/](http://STEM-Dev.github.io/SpontaneousStratification/)
 <br>